tdobson/recipe-book/recipes/work-breakfast.md

 - Adding the granola just before leaving ensures it stays crunchy.
 - Blueberries are mentioned as a preferred fruit, but you could potentially use other fruits if desired.

-## Storage
-Prepare in a tupperware pot for easy transport to work.
-Consume on the same day of preparation.

-## Nutritional Information
-Not provided in the transcript.